-Office location E8
+Office location or Online: Online

-Office hours: by appt
+Office hours: By Appointment

-Phone number: 465-2334
+Phone number:707-465-2334

-Email address:phil-freneau@redwoods.edu
+Email address: phil-freneau@redwoods.edu

 Catalog Description

 This course examines the basic questions that have always faced humankind.
 Does God exist?
 What is right/wrong?
 Does life have meaning?
 Philosophy 10 studies the answers to these questions provided by ancient and modern philosophers.
 Emphasis is on the application of these questions to the students life.